vgarc018/cs100hw4/README.md

 Notice how even though there were multiple `&`'s, all of them were not outputted.
 But now this doesn't look like something useful since white space isn't being ignored.

+*Note:* There are other separators that can be used, but for this particular tutorial we're going to work with `char_separator<char>`.
+But check [the other separators](www.boost.org/doc/libs/1_57_0/libs/tokenizer/index.html) out if you want to see what else you can do with boost tokenizer.

 ###Multiple characters in our delimiter